Trismegiste/symfony-prelude/README.md

 An easy way to start a Symfony app

 ## What
-Ths small lib does 3 things :
+This small lib does 3 things :

 * Provides a fat-free kernel for Symfony 2 with only essential bundles
 * Provides an auto-installer script for platform-specific parameters